Road (g.o.d song)

-Overview
+Background and release

 The lyrics and music were composed by Park Jin-young.
 At that time, the group was not managed by his company JYP Entertainment but he worked closely with them as a producer and songwriter.
 The accompanying soundtrack was also included in the album and was arranged by composer and music producer Bang Si-hyuk, who went on to establish Big Hit Entertainment.
 According to g.o.d lead vocalist Kim Tae-woo, the song was conceived during a period of uncertainty about their futures, following the massive success of their million-selling third album and its lead track "Lies".

+Remake

+The song was featured in the group's 20th anniversary album Then & Now (2019) as one of six songs from previous albums to be remixed and re-recorded.
+The instrumental track for the new version was arranged by Jeong Dong-hwan of MeloMance.
+Compared to the simple groove of the original, the new version features a more layered and grander texture. g.o.d do not feature at all and are replaced by solo artists IU and Yang Da-il, former Super Junior-M member Henry and Jo Hyun-ah of indie R&B trio Urban Zakapa.
+This version was one of several songs from the album which charted.
+It debuted at #64 in the Gaon Digital Chart before peaking at #14 the following week.
+It reached #21 on the monthly chart for January.

+Composition

 The song speaks of a person being unsure of which "road" to take in life and comprises a series of first-person questions pondering about what one values in life and the uncertainty of the path chosen.

 Accolades

 Upon the release of Chapter 4, "Road" became one of g.o.d's most popular and critically acclaimed songs.
 It received 7 music program awards, including a "Triple Crown" on SBS's Inkigayo (old ranking system), topping the ranking for three weeks in a row, and dominated the #1 rankings for the month of December on MBC's Music Camp (the former incarnation of Show!
 Music Core).
 The song also garnered critical acclaim as it was awarded the Daesang (Grand Prize) (Grand Prize) by all three major broadcasting stations in South Korea – KBS, MBC and SBS – at their respective year-end music awards ceremonies, making g.o.d one of the few groups to have been so honored.
 The album itself also won the "Album of the Year" (Daesang (Grand Prize)) at the 16th Golden Disc Awards, one of the industry's most prestigious awards ceremonies.